A Place for Mom

 Many adult day centers also act as a pipeline to other community-based resources, said Dabelko-Schoeny.
 Nurses and social workers at centers can help families connect to services such as home health or hospice care.

-When should caregivers consider a day care for elderly with dementia?
+When should caregivers consider a day care for seniors with dementia?

 “As soon as possible,” said Granato.
 She explained that encouraging socialization and different routines helps prevent the feeling of isolation during the onset of dementia.